1like2learn/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is when a function can us variables contained within a parent function.
+One example is when you have two functions, a parent and a child within it, the child is capable of using variables that were defined in the parent function.
 2. Study the following code, then answer the questions below.

 ```js